ritterim/rimdev-blog/_posts/2022-10-12-rimdev-radio-building-with-astro.md

 Astro is like [Hugo](https://gohugo.io/) and [11ty](https://11ty.dev), yet contains a few neat tricks right out of the box.
 The main goal of Astro is to deliver as little JavaScript to the browser as possible.
 It handles this by running JavaScript in the build process or when rendered server-side.
 That is not to say you can't run JavaScript in the browser though.
 In fact, you can include components from any of the major JS frameworks, such as Vue, React, and Svelte.
 This is possible through a concept Astro is pioneering: [component islands](https://docs.astro.build/en/concepts/islands/).

 I recently [delivered a talk](https://astro-friday-talk-slides.netlify.app/1) on Astro to our dev team as part of the "Friday Talks" we do here in RIMdev.
 I demonstrated how to build with Astro and it's server-side rendering capability.
-The [first demo](https://astro-friday-talk.netlify.app/) shows off it's framework agnostic abilities, and how to run JavaScript.
+The [first demo](https://astro-friday-talk.netlify.app/) shows off its framework agnostic abilities, and how to run JavaScript.
 The [second demo](http://astro-pokemon.netlify.app/) shows how you can run JavaScript server-side and deliver only HTML.
 These projects were fun to build, but I wanted to try and build something with a bit more substance.

 ## RIMdev Radio

 Annual enrollment period is RitterIM's busiest part of the year and we have been doing a lot of prep-work for it.
 Music is near essential as there is a lot of manual testing performed.
 I traded song recommendations with a few folks on the Front End team and thought it might be fun to make a site out of it.
-[RIMdev Radio](https://rimdev-radio.netlify.app/) a place to display and listen to what music team members like the most.
+[RIMdev Radio](https://rimdev-radio.netlify.app/) is a place to display and listen to what music team members like the most.

 <img src="../images/rimdev-radio.jpg" style="width:100%" alt="Screenshot of RIMdev Radio" />